matthew-tfs/mjcb.io/content/blog/00032-gentoo-linux-on-the-thinkpad-t470.md

 POWER_SUPPLY_SERIAL_NUMBER= 4394
 ```

-I am not sure how to setup the batteries to drain in parallel or having the external battery drain first, that is something that I will need to check later.
+I am not sure how to configure the batteries to drain in parallel or having the external battery drain first, that is something that I will need to check later.

 ### Other Devices ###